Geoffrey Chaucer is known as the “Father of English Literature”. He lived during the late 14th

 their tales, Chaucer provides a panoramic view of medieval society.
 He satirizes

-its vices and virtues, and explores
+its vices and virtues, and explores themes of

 love, morality, and human nature.